 However, drinking alcohol may increase your risk for certain side effects of Vraylar, such as sleepiness and fatigue.
 If you drink alcohol, talk with your doctor about how much alcohol is safe for you to consume while you’re taking Vraylar.

 Here’s some information about taking Vraylar while pregnant or breastfeeding.

 Pregnancy.
 It’s not known whether it’s safe to take Vraylar while pregnant.
 Talk with your doctor about treatment options for your condition if you’re pregnant or planning to become pregnant.

 If you do choose to use Vraylar while pregnant, keep in mind that there’s a pregnancy registry available.
-The registry gathers information on people who take drugs such as Vraylar while pregnant and their babies.
-The information may help you and your doctor decide if Vraylar is right for you.
+The registry gathers health information about how drugs such as Vraylar can affect pregnancy.
+This information may help others decide if Vraylar treatment is right for them.
 If you’re interested in joining the pregnancy registry, talk with your doctor or visit the pregnancy registry site.

 Breastfeeding.
-It’s not known whether Vraylar is present in human breast milk.
+It’s not known whether Vraylar passes into breast milk.
 Talk with your doctor about the feeding options available for you and your child while taking Vraylar.
 Your doctor may also suggest trying a different medication.